KGO-TV: The View from the Bay

 From June 26, 2006, to September 10, 2010, KGO-TV broadcast a locally produced weekday variety show called The View from the Bay, hosted by Spencer Christian and Janelle Wang.
 The hour-long show focused on local attractions as well as interviews and other interests in the Bay Area.
-Aimed at female viewers, the show aired weekdays at 3 p.m., and was also live streamed online.
+Aimed at female viewers, the show aired weekdays at 3 pm, and was also live streamed online.
 Los Angeles sister station KABC-TV also aired the program weeknights at 10 p.m. on its second digital subchannel, with the program also airing at various times on digital subchannels of other ABC O&O stations.
 The program was also syndicated to the Live Well Network in 2010, retitled as Everyday Living.

 7 Live

 The View from the Bay was replaced by a new local afternoon talk program called 7 Live on September 13, 2010 (which was similar in format to one of MSNBC's earliest programs, The Site), taking the former program's previous 3 p.m. timeslot.
 The program was hosted by longtime KGO-AM radio host Brian Copeland and Lizzie Bermudez, who stood at a computerized podium and alternatively acted as "sidekick" or "sounding board" to Copeland and shared material from her computer; Bermudez focused on technology and pop culture segments.
 7 Live had an innovative format with a studio audience called "The Voice Box" and viewer-submitter e-mail, Facebook and Twitter comments that were read by the hosts during the program.
 Copeland spent most of the program walking about the studio, peppering his material with humorous comments.
-Each edition of 7 Live generally ended with Copeland sharing a "Thought of the Day."
+Each edition of 7 Live generally ended with Copeland sharing a "Thought of the Day".

 Jennifer Jolly served as the technology/social media co-host from a computerized podium (on a par with Bermudez) from its premiere until August 2011, when she became a frequent technology and social media guest contributor for the now-defunct CBS morning news program, The Early Show.
 The program played off the "seven" theme by sometimes incorporating a seven-item list (referred to as "The List") into the program.
 7 Live was canceled by KGO, due to low ratings, airing its last broadcast on April 27, 2012.